fmontesi/cp2016/exam/README.md

 # Frequently Asked Questions and Comments

+- Will there be a high score ladder?
+Yes, of course!

+- What version of NetBeans should we use?
+Use at least version 8.

 - The project will be tested using Java 8.

 - Only text files should be looked into for searching words.